No Bad Questions About Software Development

 Key Takeaways

-• Tech debt can be classified as intentional or unintentional, depending on how well a company understands the risks involved in speeding up the deployment of a product.
+- Tech debt can be classified as intentional or unintentional, depending on how well a company understands the risks involved in speeding up a product's deployment.

-• Companies accumulate tech debt due to time constraints as well as changes and developments in the market and technology.
+- Companies accumulate tech debt due to time constraints, a lack of proper risk management, as well as changes and developments in the market and technology.